Wildlife of the Gambia: Geography

 Wetlands consist of salt pans, lagoons, marshes, mangrove swamps, mudflats, saltwater rivers, fresh water reaches of rivers such as the Gambia River, flooded sand mines, watering holes for animals, paddy fields and ephemeral marshes with reed vegetation in flooded areas.
 Crustaceans, annelid worms and molluscs are the fauna in the wetlands where migrant birds and wading birds find their feed.

 Farmlands, including savanna and woodland, form now a dominant habitat in the Gambia where crops were grown initially on a rotation system of 20 years with a fallow period.
 This practice has since changed to two or three years rotation.
-While the agricultural crops grown are sorghum, millet and ground nuts, the tree species retained, within the lands cleared for agricultural use, are the Acacia albida, baobab, ficus species, winterthorn and African locust (Parkia biglobosa).
+While the agricultural crops grown are sorghum, millet and ground nuts, the tree species retained, within the lands cleared for agricultural use, are the Acacia albida, baobab, ficus species, winterthorn and African locust bean (Parkia biglobosa).

 Savanna and the Sahel habitats are of two types.
 One is the southern Guinea savanna which has rich and dense vegetation of over 50 tree species.
-The other is the Sudan Savanna which is contiguous to the Guinea savanna on the north bank of the Gambia River.
+The other is the Sudanian savanna which is contiguous to the Guinea savanna on the north bank of the Gambia River.
 These areas are dry woodlands with soils of laterite formations.
-The local tree species include silk cotton (Bombax costatum), dry-zone mahogany (Khaya Senagalensis) in deeper soil areas and African rosewood (Guibourtia coleosperma).
+The local tree species include silk cotton (Bombax costatum), dry-zone mahogany (Khaya senegalensis) in deeper soil areas and African rosewood (Guibourtia coleosperma).
 Short grasses and shrubs are seen thinly spread in the Sahelian habitats.

 The gallery forests (moisture forests), unlike the rainforest, thrive on groundwater and are integral to savannas.
 It is a rare habitat found only in Abuko Nature Reserve, Pirang Forest Park and in some stretches of the Gambia River with different set of species with some degree of overlap with rainforests.

-Urban habitat consists of numerous villages.
-The open areas in between have large green stretches with profusion of tree species, particularly the mango (Mangifera indica) trees.
+Urban habitats consist of numerous villages.
+The open areas in between have large green stretches with a profusion of tree species, particularly mango (Mangifera indica) trees.